basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ### Checking Security Status

-To check whether or not security is currently enabled for a node, simply run the `security status` command:
+To check whether security is currently enabled on a node, simply use the `status` command:

 ```bash
 riak-admin security status